elijahchurch/Form-Project/README.md

 * Git Bash

 ## Description
 This website was created with an HTML file; it's styling and functionality are handled using css and javascript respectively.
 The webpage loads with a brief survey form that will match the user with a coding language.
 All results are hidden on the page by setting the display property in css for the targeted html elements to "none".
-The user can fill at the form and once the submit form is clicked, the linked javascript file will run an onsubmit event handler that will run through an if-else logic branch that looks at the user's inputs and matches it with a result by removing the "hidden" class from one of the html elements that contain a result.
+The user can fill out the form and once the submit form is clicked, the linked javascript file will run an onsubmit event handler that will run through an if-else logic branch that looks at the user's inputs and matches it with a result by removing the "hidden" class from one of the html elements that contain a result.
 The user's inputs will reset at the very end of the event, and the user can refill the form again to possibly get a different result.

 ## Setup/ Installation Requirement